Diastasis Recti Abdominis (Separated Abs)

 What causes DRA?

 Oh mumma, this is a biggy.
 I could talk for hours on this, but I'll try to keep this brief.
-First:

-Remember: any body can get DRA.
-Pregnancy is not the cause of it.
 Pregnancy is the (crappy) springboard that launches so many of us into DRA because it comes with so many HUGE body changes.
 Remember my little "these are the most body stressing times of your life" chant.
 Unfortunately, so many of us are not prepared for these body stresses that literally pellet us as soon as that little plus sign shows up.
 DRA happens when those body changes catch up with you; when the new loads and forces are not tolerated, something gives.
 That something is so often your linea alba.

 The linea alba is especially vulnerable to injury because of it's anatomy and the fact that it is connected to just about every structure in your core.
 And we know that your core is connected to just about every other part of your body.
 So you do the math.
 Alotta play'as, mummas.
 It's a structure that is under a lot of pressure, figuratively and literally!
 More on that later.